JPMorgan Chase & Co at Goldman Sachs US Financial Services Confe

 Richard Nigel Ramsden - Goldman Sachs Group, Inc., Research Division - MD

-I think we're going to get started with the final presentation of the day.
-We are delighted to have Daniel Pinto, who will shortly be assuming the sole President and COO role at JPMorgan.
-He has served in lots of different capacities at JPMorgan, most recently as CEO of the Corporate and Investment Bank.
-I believe his career started at JPMorgan or one of its predecessors in 1983.
-I believe that's right.
+We're close to the start time.
+So we're delighted to have Marianne Lake with us as our next presenter.
+She is the Co-CEO of the Consumer & Community Banking businesses in more than (inaudible) three leading businesses: Card Services; Home Lending; and Auto Finance.
+She's been with the firm for over 20 years and the last at this conference 2017, and she was CFO.
+So, Marianne, welcome back.

-Daniel Eduardo Pinto - JPMorgan Chase & Co. - Co-President, COO and CEO of Corporate & Investment Bank
+Marianne Lake - JPMorgan Chase & Co. - Co-CEO of Consumer & Community Banking

+Thank you.
+It's great to be back.
+As Richard said, was the last time I were here in 2017, I think now it's got to be like 19.
+So the last five years, too quick.

 Richard Nigel Ramsden - Goldman Sachs Group, Inc., Research Division - MD